novigit/code-notes/python_notes/gffutils.md

 [ exon.id for exon in db.children('ctg012.gene0001', featuretype='exon') ]
 ## returns the IDs of the exons
 ## ['ctg012.mRNA0001.exon01', 'ctg012.mRNA0001.exon02', 'ctg012.mRNA0001.exon03']

+# ensure that the features are iterated over in a expected order
+introns = db.children(gene, featuretype="intron", order_by="start")

+# limit features to those on a certain contig
+introns = db.children(gene, featuretype="intron", order_by="start", limit='contig')
 ```

 db.parents()